kpritzelhentley/WakingComaThesis/README.md

-# Waking Coma Bachelor Thesis
+# Disorders of Consciousness Bachelor Thesis

 ## iPython Notes
 - whos: See all created variables
 - object?: see information on variable, object or function
-- !: start system entry mode
+- !ls: start system entry mode

 ## Technical Terms

+*Paradigm*:

 *Frequenzbandrelationen*:

 *Epoch*: a datasegment (e.g. eeg data) which was created by the onset of a stimulus